YueLin301/yuelin301.github.io/_tabs/about.md

 ---

+> And how could I bear to be a man if man were not also a creator and guesser of riddles and redeemer of accidents?
+> To redeem those who lived in the past and to recreate all "it was" into "thus I willed it"—that alone should I call redemption.
+>
+> *- Friedrich Nietzsche, Thus Spoke Zarathustra*

+---

 ## Education & Experience
 - **The Chinese University of Hong Kong, Shenzhen**, Research Assistant - School of Data Science (2022.2 - Present)
     - Fortunately advised by Prof. Baoxiang Wang